 Objective 1: We designed five primer sets and tested them in combination with one primer set from the literature.
-The primer sets were successfully evaluated for sensitivity and specificity and optimized with different cycle parameters (see preliminary results).
+The primer sets were successfully evaluated for sensitivity and specificity and optimized with different cycle parameters.

 Objective 2: The validated primer sets were tested with digital PCR as well as qPCR with both a genomic DNA standard curve and a "spike-in" soil assay.
-Overall, in our hands qPCR showed superior performance than dPCR, and therefore as an outcome from this work we recommend transition to a qPCR-based assay for further development and testing (see preliminary results)

-Although not initially proposed in the grant, we further used a greenhouse assay to establish the nodulation response of soybean to different levels of rhizobia in the soil.
-This allowed us to determine a sensitivity threshold that our assay needs to exceed in order to make a reliable recommendation to farmers for when they should see a positive response to inoculation.
+Overall, in our hands qPCR showed superior performance than dPCR.
+Based on these data from Objective 1 and 2 we finalized a prototype version of the assay for quantifying rhizobia in ND field soil (NDSoy1.0).
+We used a greenhouse assay to establish the nodulation response of soybean to different levels of rhizobia in the soil.
+This allowed us to determine a sensitivity threshold of NDSoy1.0 which was determined to be ~1000 rhizobia per gram of soil.